-Penang Hill is one of the famous hill stations in Malaysia and a favorite tourist destination for honeymooners.
+Penang Hill is one of the most famous hill stations in Malaysia and a favorite tourist destination for honeymooners.
 Famous as an exotic destination, the place offers its visitors so much to explore.
-Penang hill also has a pleasant climate throughout the year making it an ideal destination for a vacation.
+Penang Hill also has a pleasant climate throughout the year making it an ideal destination for a vacation.
 Filled with rare species of flora and fauna this hill is a delight for nature lovers.

 Sepilok Orangutan Rehabilitation Centre, Sandakan

-The Sepilok Orangutan Rehabilitation Center was founded in 1964 to help orphaned orangutan babies rescued from the pet trade or saved from illegal hunting.
+The Sepilok Orangutan Rehabilitation Center was founded in 1964 to help orphaned orangutan babies be rescued from the pet trade or saved from illegal hunting.
 If you are a wildlife enthusiast and love exploring new places, which promote wildlife and its conservation, this destination is one you shouldn’t miss.
 Over 80 orangutans currently live free in the reserve.
-While visitors cannot interact with the animals or approach them, they can come to the center to learn more about orangutans see the nursery and the climbing area through a glass window.
+While visitors cannot interact with the animals or approach them, they can come to the center to learn more about orangutans and see the nursery and the climbing area through a glass window.

 Kek Lok Si Temple, George Town